 So, let’s talk about working with a chronic illness.

 This post first came about rather spontaneously, following preparations for a livestream where I was to discuss accessible employment and managing work with a chronic illness.
-It was whilst doing my prep that it hit me: although there are a fair few of us talking about our personal experiences, there isn’t really a great deal of practical support and signposting to actual resources and opportunities.
+It was whilst doing my prep that it hit me: although many of us talk about our personal experiences, there isn’t really a great deal of practical support and signposting to actual resources and opportunities.

-So, that’s led me here: to a blog post hastily put together before the livestream, which I’ve since returned to and have been expanding ever since.
+So, that led me to here.
+A blog post hastily put together before the livestream, which I’ve since returned to and have been expanding ever since.
 It’s no secret that there simply aren’t enough flexible opportunities out there for chronically ill people, with many employers yet to realise they’re missing out on a huge wealth of talent, but I’m working on it.
-And in the meantime, I hope these resources go some way in helping others to kick-start their own careers.
+And in the meantime, I hope these resources go some way in helping you to kick-start your own career.
+In my humble opinion, any organisation would be lucky to have you.

 - BBC’s Extend Hub: a talent recruitment hub for disabled people, providing industry opportunities in journalism, production, technology and business.